wavefrontHQ/docs/pages/doc/alerts.md

 <tr>
 <td><strong>Display Expression</strong></td>
 <td><em>Recommended.</em> A ts() expression that returns the data you want to inspect when the alert fires.
-The display expression can include any valid <a href="query_language_getting_started.html">Wavefront Query Language</a> construct, and typically returns the underlying time series being tested by the condition expression.
+The display expression can include any valid <a href="query_language_getting_started.html">Wavefront Query Language</a> construct, and typically captures the underlying time series being tested by the condition expression.
 The results of the display expression are shown:
 <ul>
 <li>In the <strong>Events Display</strong> preview chart on the page for creating or editing the alert.</li>
 <li markdown="span">In any [chart image](#chart-images-in-alert-notifications) that is included in a notification triggered by the alert.</li>